manuelmusngi/digital-currency-modeling-and-inference/README.md

 ## Evaluation

-In the Evaluation phase, the train, train supplement, and test set will be contiguous in time, apart from any missing data.
-The current copy, which is just filled approximately the right amount of data from train.csv is provided as a placeholder.

 #### Difference from the Actual forecasting challenge is the omission of the Time Series API for submission in the competition.